kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - Telemetry: adoption, latency, breach precision/false‑positive rate

 ### Non-Goals
+- Signal sources: v1 supports Azure Managed Prometheus only; Azure Monitor alert rules and self‑hosted/external Prometheus are out of scope and deferred to a later phase
-- No fleet-wide or multi-cluster orchestration;
+- No fleet-wide or multi-cluster orchestration
 - No full blue/green traffic orchestration
 - No control plane rollback (unsupported); agent pool rollback only when available
 - No auto‑remediation of applications
-- Initial scope does not include Azure Monitor alert rules or self‑hosted/external Prometheus endpoints (can be added later)

 ## Narrative/Personas